LEPC - Safety Information for IndustriesIndustry | Small Businesses

 Does your facility fall into the regulations are you in compliance?

-Michigan Department of Environmental Quality (DEQ)-Community Right to Know goes to general DEQ.
+Michigan Department of Environment, Great Lakes and Energy (EGLE) – Community Right to Know goes to general DEQ.
 This site provides information on the SARA Title II regulation including filling Tier II and Section 302 reports as well as a link to Tier II Manager.

-The "Michigan Facilities' Guide to SARA Title III, Emergency Planning and Release Reporting" is a publication of the Michigan SARA Title III Program in the Michigan Department of Natural Resources and Environment.
+The "Michigan Facilities' Guide to SARA Title III, Emergency Planning and Release Reporting" is a publication of the Michigan SARA Title III Program in the Michigan Department of Environment, Great Lakes and Energy.